 Folk recipes

-• insist peppermint (40 g), eyebright grass (20 g) and drink 1/3 tbsp.
+• infuse peppermint (40 g), eyebright herb (20 g) and drink 1/3 tbsp.
 3-4 times a day before meals;

-• insist peppermint (15 g), chamomile flowers (50 g), fennel fruit (10 g), valerian root (10 g), drink 1 tbsp. for 1 dose, if there are colic and heaviness in the stomach;
+• infuse peppermint (15 g), chamomile flowers (50 g), fennel fruits (10 g), valerian root (10 g), drink 1 tbsp. for 1 dose, if colic and heaviness in the stomach appear;

-• insist peppermint (20 g), chamomile flowers (30 g), buckthorn (30 g), anise fruits (10 g), take 1 tbsp.;
+• infuse peppermint (20 g), chamomile flowers (30 g), buckthorn (30 g), anise (10 g), take 1 tbsp.;

 You need to drink herbal teas daily for at least 2 months.

-• To relieve inflammation and improve the activity of the duodenum, pour oatmeal with cold water, insist on taking it in the form of liquid porridge for breakfast.
+• To relieve inflammation and improve the activity of the duodenum, pour oatmeal cold water, insist on taking it in the form of liquid porridge for breakfast.

-• Pour boiling water (0.5 l) calamus root, common tansy, valerian root, leave for 2 hours, take 0.5 cup 3-4 times a day.
+• Pour boiling water (0.5 l) over calamus root, tansy, valerian root, leave for 2 hours, take 0.5 cup 3-4 times a day.

 Proper nutrition

-To give strength, you can cook any cereals from semolina, rice, buckwheat, oatmeal on the water.
-Make casseroles and puddings from cereals with the exclusion of legumes and pasta from the diet.
+To give strength, you can cook any porridge from semolina, rice, buckwheat, rolled oats in water.
+Make casseroles and puddings from cereals, excluding legumes and pasta from the diet.

-Gradually, the diet can be expanded.
+Gradually the diet can be expanded.

-Duodenitis: what is this disease?
+Duodenitis: what kind of disease is it?

 The disease is classified according to the nature of the lesion: